Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 We recommend that you write your application in English, since the review panel that will assess your application is international.
-You can write your application in Swedish, but it will then be translated prior to the assessment.
+You can write your application in Swedish, but it will then be translated into English prior to assessment.

-To apply for a grant, you need to use our application system Prisma.
-In Prisma, you must create a personal account where you will add the information you need for your application.
-The primary applicant organisation must also have an organisational account.
+You apply for a grant in our application system, Prisma.
+The principal applicant needs to have a personal account in Prisma.
+In Prisma, you add all the information you need for your application.
+The organisation that will be the project’s administrating organisation must have an organisational account.

-Read more about how to apply in Prisma.
+Read more External link. about how to apply in Prisma.

 In the call text you will find everything you need to know when applying.
 For example what the application shall contain, how the application is registered in the application system Prisma, information about administrating organizations, evaluation criteria and the assessment process.